Full Scholarships and Fully Funded Master’s Programs in the U.S. and Abroad

 National Urban Fellows

-National Urban Fellows’ (NUF) program is a rigorous, 14-month, full-time graduate degree program comprising two semesters of academic coursework and a nine-month mentorship assignment.
+The National Urban Fellows (NUF) program is a rigorous, 14-month, full-time graduate degree program comprising two semesters of academic coursework and a nine-month mentorship assignment.
 Fellows receive a $25,000 stipend, health insurance, a book allowance, relocation and travel reimbursement, and full payment of tuition, in addition to their ongoing personal and professional development.
 The program culminates in a Master of Public Administration (MPA) degree from the City University of New York’s Bernard M. Baruch College, School of Public Affairs.

 Roy H. Park Leadership Fellows Program

-Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program
+SMART Scholarship for Service Program

 Tillman Scholars Program